Identification of an X-ray Pulsar in the BeXRB system IGR J18219$-$1347

 \subsubsection{\textit{Swift}/XRT}

 \textit{Swift}/XRT observations of J18219 comprise 22 epochs, totaling 49.4 ks, with 29.8 ks in Windowed Timing (WT) mode and 19.6 ks in PC mode.
-The WT mode data comprise largely the observing campaign carried out by \citet{LaParola2013} (see Table \ref{tab:Xobservations}).
+The WT mode data comprise largely the observing campaign requested by \citealt{Krimm2012} and reported by \citet{LaParola2013} (see Table \ref{tab:Xobservations}).
 In this work we analyze all WT data together with the PC mode observations (ObsIDs: 3110746, 3110747, 3110855) obtained through the DGPS.

 We reduced and analyzed the PC mode observations using standard filtering and cleaning procedures in the \texttt{xrtpipeline} software.
 The source count rates were determined using the \texttt{ximage} routine \texttt{sosta} within \texttt{HEASoft v6.27.2}.
 We utilized source extraction regions corresponding to an 87\% enclosed-energy fraction, and local background annuli surrounding these regions.
 We then corrected the count rates for vignetting, bad pixels/columns on the CCD, and point-spread function (PSF) losses, using the \texttt{xrtmkarf} command combined with the exposure map to recover the full 100\% of the enclosed-energy fraction.